 There's a checklist to help you, and more detail about the other actions you need to take by following the links below.

 HMRC recognises that some small employers who pay employees weekly, or more frequently, but only process their payroll monthly may need longer to adapt to reporting PAYE information in real time.
-HMRC has therefore agreed a relaxation of reporting arrangements for small businesses.
+HMRC has therefore agreed a temporary relaxation of reporting arrangements for small businesses.

 If you think you will benefit from the relaxation of the reporting rules for small employers see HMRC's guidance on the relaxation of reporting for small businesses.